MattOrmianek/auto-message-commit/README.md

   (use "git add/rm <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
 	deleted:    test_file

+<h1>Notes</h1>
+- To chceck changes use - and + as added and deleted stuff from files, it comes from 'git diff'.
+- Maybe try to use openAI to summarize differences.
+- Create multiple versions to run script with parameters for things that git suggests.